 Metropolitan Planning Organization (MPO): A group in an urban area of more than 50,000 people responsible for transportation planning.
 It is a partnership between a locale and the federal government that helps guide investment decisions for projects like this one.
 MPOs identify opportunities to improve safety, plan improvements, and analyze trends.

 Easement: A right created by an agreement to cross or use someone else’s property for a specific purpose.
-Examples may include placing utilities through a specific property or the necessity to access another property.
+Examples may include placing utilities through a particular property or the necessity to access another property.

-UPN 9810000
+UPN 10339000